 Keeping a Tarot journal is an easy and rewarding task.
-How you keep a Tarot journal is completely up to you, and you can put many things in it, such as insights on what Tarot means to you, a place to write about your personal readings, and a way to keep track of all the cards’ meanings.
+How you keep a Tarot journal is entirely up to you, and you can put many things in it, such as insights on what Tarot means to you, a place to write about your readings, and a way to keep track of all the cards’ meanings.

 If you want to become more confident in your readings and would like to be able to connect with your intuition faster, the reasons we have listed below are how keeping a Tarot journal can help you improve as a Tarot reader.